refractproject/refract-spec/namespaces/mson-namespace.md

 }
 ```

-# MSON DOM Elements Definition
+# MSON DOM Elements

-## MSON Element (Distinct Element)
+## MSON Element (Element)

-Base element for all MSON elements.
+Base element for every MSON element.

 The MSON Element adds attributes representing MSON _Type Definition_ and _Type Sections_.

-Note in MSON DOM _Nested Member Types_ _Type Section_ is the `content` of the element.
+Note: In MSON DOM _Nested Member Types_ _Type Section_ is the `content` of the element.

 ### Properties